lehcode/n8n-deploy/docs/core-features/database/index.md

 # Database Management

-> "A backup of uncertain quality is equivalent to no backup at all." — Ancient DevOps Wisdom

 n8n-deploy uses SQLite as its metadata store, providing a reliable, efficient, and portable solution for managing workflows, API keys, and server configurations.

 ## 🎯 Database Overview